leighseverson/countyweather/README.md

                  out_directory = "~/Documents/andrew_data")
 ```

-`daily_timeseries()` saves each county's timeseries as a separate .rds file in the directory specified in the `out_directory` option.
-Each .rds file is a list including `daily_data`, which is the dataframe of daily weather data, `station_df`, which is the dataframe of station metadata, and `station_map`, which is a plot of the county showing locations of weather monitors contributing to the weather data.
+The `daily_timeseries()` function saves each county's time series as a separate .rds file in the directory specified in the `out_directory` option.
+Each .rds file is a list with the elements `daily_data`, which is the dataframe of daily weather data, `station_df`, which is the dataframe of station metadata, and `station_map`, which is a plot of the county showing locations of weather monitors contributing to the weather data.
 At this stage, if you were to include a county in the `fips` argument without available data, a file would not be created for that county.

 The function `plot_daily_timeseries` creates and saves plots for each of these .rds files.